 Arriving in Ampleforth, Lucy was struck by the beauty she saw in everyday life and felt increasingly rooted by the sense of permanence derived from the deep layers of connection among the community and its landscape.
 After a diploma in photography (2012-13), Lucy began documenting the landscape, then gradually capturing the ordinary goings-on in and around the village.

-Working in an unhurried, steady way is of great importance.
-As well as allowing her practice to develop, it gives residents a chance to become used to the idea of being photographed going about their daily lives.
-One of the key elements of her work is its honesty and authenticity, which is wholly reliant on mutual trust and understanding.
+Working in an unhurried, steady way is of great importance to give residents a chance to become used to being photographed going about their daily lives.
+One of the key elements of Lucy's work is its honesty and authenticity, which is wholly reliant on mutual trust and understanding.

 Lucy works in black and white to focus on what, to her, are the essential components of composition, texture and light, feeling that this way she can get closer to the timeless essence of a scene.
-Using prime lenses and available light, she produces her photographs as limited edition, archive prints on fine art paper.
+Using prime lenses and available light, she prints her photographs as limited edition, archive prints on Fotospeed Platinum Cotton 310g paper.

 Lucy has exhibited regionally and nationally, including at the Mall Galleries